2022–2023 Brazilian coup plot: Investigation

+8 January Parliamentary Inquiry Committee

+On 26 April 2023, the Chamber of Deputies and the Federal Senate jointly established a Parliamentary Inquiry Committee to investigate the 8 January attacks.
+The investigation concluded on 18 October 2023, following the approval of Senator Eliziane Gama’s report by a 20–11 vote, which formally charged 61 individuals, including former president Jair Bolsonaro.

 Operation Tempus Veritatis

 On 8 February 2024, the Federal Police executed thirty-three search and seizure warrants and four preventive detention warrants in Operation Tempus Veritatis ("time of truth", in Latin).
 Former special advisor to Bolsonaro, Filipe G. Martins, retired colonel Marcelo Câmara, and major Rafael Martins were arrested.
 The targets of the search and seizure measures included the president of the Liberal Party, Valdemar Costa Neto, generals Braga Netto, Augusto Heleno, and Paulo Sérgio Nogueira, Admiral Almir Garnier Santos, former minister Anderson Torres, and Bolsonaro himself, who had his passport seized.

-The following day, on February 9, 2024, a video from a meeting held on July 5, 2022 involving Bolsonaro and constituant ministers was released.
+The following day, on 9 February 2024, a video from a meeting held on 5 July 2022 involving Bolsonaro and constituent ministers was released.
 President Bolsonaro was recorded instructing ministers on the need to act before the elections to avoid a possible "guerrilla" war in Brazil.
 The video, found on Mauro Cid's computer, was released by journalist Bela Megale, of the newspaper O Globo.
 Bolsonaro allegedly ordered the dissemination of fraudulent information to try to reverse the situation in the electoral dispute, alleging supposed electoral frauds that were never proven.
 The meeting also involved other ministers, including the serving minister of defense, who reportedly stated that the Superior Electoral Court (TSE) was an "enemy" of the Bolsonarist group.
 The recording is part of an investigation into an attempted coup involving military personnel and former ministers.

 During the same meeting, the minister of the Institutional Security Bureau (GSI), General Augusto Heleno, expressed the intention to infiltrate agents from the Brazilian Intelligence Agency (Abin) into both Bolsonaro's and Lula da Silva's electoral campaigns.
 Heleno mentioned the importance of acting before the elections as to avoid possible upheavals, using terms such as "turning the table" and highlighting the need for decisive action before the ballot.
 President Bolsonaro interrupted Heleno to express concern about leaks and suggested that such matters be discussed in a private meeting.

 Operation Counter-coup

-On 19 November 2024, the Federal Police launched Operation Counterattack, investigating a plan called "Green and Yellow Dagger", drawn up in 2022 to prevent the inauguration of president-elect Lula da Silva and vice president-elect Alckmin.
+On 19 November 2024, the Federal Police launched Operation Counter-coup, investigating a plan called "Green and Yellow Dagger", drawn up in 2022 to prevent the inauguration of president-elect Lula da Silva and vice president-elect Alckmin.
 The plan included the murder of Lula, Alckmin and Supreme Court Justice Moraes.
 Five suspects were arrested, including four Army special forces soldiers – known as "black kids" – and a federal police officer.
 Notable among the military arrests was the reserve general Mario Fernandes, a former member of the Bolsonaro government and parliamentary adviser to Eduardo Pazuello.
 The operation also involved searches and seizures, suspension of public functions of those involved and other precautionary measures.